timigod/pragma-devise/README.md

 Provides [Devise](https://github.com/plataformatec/devise) integration with the [Pragma](https://github.com/pragmarb/pragma) architecture.

-It gives you Pragma resources for user accounts, password recovery requests and confirmation requests.
+It gives you Pragma resources for Devise::Registerable, Devise::Confirmable and Devise::Recoverable.

 It also adds [JWT](https://jwt.io) support to your application through the [Knock](https://github.com/nsarno/knock) gem.